pplu/perl-lambda-byor/README.md

 cd my-lambda-project
 ```

+ - Initialize the directory as a lambda project:
- - Create a config file named `lambda-perl.config` for your project
+Create a config file named `lambda-perl.config` for your project
 ```
-# The dependencies layer will be built with this name
-lambda_name: test1
-# Which runtime we will be using
-perl_version: 5.28
-# The region where we will operate the lambdas
-region: us-east-1
+init-lambda-perl
 ```
  - Create a runtime layer

 Although Perl is installed in the Lambda environment, since AWS bases the OS on CentOS, the Perl runtime is quite old (5.16, where at the time of this